KubaPr/Organogram/README.md

 # Organogram

-A short excercise to prove myself I still remember anything regarding recursion and tree data structure.
+A short exercise to prove to myself I still remember anything about recursion and tree data structure.

 ## Scenario
 * companies_data.csc file contains organisation contact information in no particular order